wodby/docker4wordpress/docs/containers/php.md

+# PHP container

 PHP is used with Nginx via PHP-FPM.
-Check out [the instructions (step 5)](#instructions) to learn how to switch the version.

 ## WP CLI